Lopimake/Kawa/privacy policy.md

 Is Master Giveaway's dangerous?

-No Kawa will have almost no permissions on your servers
+No Master giveaway's will have almost no permissions on your servers

 How do you use the data?